muratk3n/thirdwave/en/tweets/2019/week30.md

 Also his bio father has a PhD.

-(I am not saying non-PhD ppl are not worthy but you might want to pick another example for "signaling").
+(I am not saying non-PhD ppl are not worthy but the original commenter might want to pick another example for his "signaling").

 "Guy curses at Syrians while holding an iPhone [thanks to a Syrian he is trying to say, implying Steve Jobs].. so we should have open